HepHepHurra/Hurrakify/README.md

 * Translation for the wordpress readme.
 Right now there is only a German descrtiption site over at the [Wordpress Plugin Site](https://wordpress.org/plugins/hurrakify/).
 If you are speaking German and English or/and Spanisch feel free to translate the wprdpress description site.
 * You like to make videos and screencasts?
 Help to make the Help Videos available in English and Espanol as well.
 [Here](https://www.youtube.com/watch?v=bs9Rs7Yf2Lw) and [here](https://www.youtube.com/watch?v=EHcKjD330nQ) you can find the actual videos.

+### Ideas ###

+You have a idea what Hurrakify would make better.
+Or you found something you dont like about Hurrakify.
+Post your idea in [Issues](https://github.com/Hurraki/Hurrakify/issues).

 ### Other ways to contribute ###

 You are not a programmer but like the idea of Plain Language and Easy-to-read.

-* You are welcome to wright Easy-to-read texts
+* You are welcome to write Easy-to-read texts
  * in [German](http://hurraki.de)
  * in [English](http://hurraki.org/english)
  * in [Spanisch](http://hurraki.org/espanol)